Andereoo/TkinterWeb/README.md

 Or, you can also choose to install optional dependencies:
 * Use `pip install tkinterweb[javascript]` to also install JavaScript dependencies.
 * Use `pip install tkinterweb[svg]` to also install Scalable Vector Graphics dependencies.
-Keep in mind these packages may not work on Windows out of the box.
+* Use `pip install tkinterweb[requests]` to also install Brotli compression support for faster page loads on some sites.
 * Use `pip install tkinterweb[full]` to install all optional dependencies.

 ## Dependencies